 Tourists on trip to Dandeli town are 'recommended' to explore Kali River, also known as Kalinadi.
-This river originates from a small village named Diggi that is the lifeline of around 4 lac people.
+This river originates from a small village named Diggi that is the lifeline of around 4 Lakhs people.
 Several dams have been constructed across Kali River for generating electricity.
 Supa Dam in Ganeshgudi is one of the chief dams that have been built across this river.

-Visitors can enjoy boating in the saucer shaped coracles that are made using tanned buffalo hide and bamboo.
+Visitors can enjoy boating in the saucer-shaped coracles that are made using tanned buffalo hide and bamboo.
 Upon reaching the site, travellers would get the chance to see birds like weaverbirds, egrets and pied kingfishers, to mention a few.

-On the bridge of the river is the National Highway NH-17 and the road that later connects Goa to Karnataka.
+On the bridge of the river is the National Highway NH17, and the road that later connects Goa to Karnataka.
 Tourists can visit the river from the month of October to March as they will be able to enjoy white-water rafting in the river during that time.